caltechlibrary/newt/presentation3.md

 1. Newt's YAML file can grow very large for applications with many data models
 2. Model vetting and validation should happen early in the data pipeline, ideally as a generated program and browser side
 3. Postgres+PostgREST is a powerful combination but it'd be nice to have something simpler
-4. Managing the YAML file can be done conversationally
+4. Managing the YAML file should be done conversationally

 # Questions raised by Prototype 2: